-A telltale sign that the median nerve is involved are the fingers that are affected.
+A telltale sign that the median nerve is involved is the fingers that are affected.
 Carpal tunnel syndrome specifically produces numbness, tingling, and pain in the thumb, forefinger, and middle finger, and sometimes, part of the ring finger.
 In my case, I didn’t have any symptoms on my ring finger or pinky finger.

 What Causes Carpal Tunnel Syndrome?

 Some diseases such as rheumatoid arthritis or osteoarthritis can mimic symptoms of Carpal Tunnel Syndrome.
 Diabetics can also suffer from nerve damage in their hands.
 This is why it is important to determine the underlying cause with a physician.